Tutorials

 MapReduce Basic Example

-The source code for the WordCount class is as follows:
+Here's the source code for the WordCount class:

 import java.io.IOException;